ARE YOU FACING RETALIATION FOR FILING A COMPLAINT?

 - Withholding promotions or actually demoting the person.

-If you have experienced any of the actions above by your employer or supervisor, you may be the victim of employer retaliation.
-Contact our attorney today for more information on your options moving forward.
+If you have experienced any of the actions above by your employer or supervisor, you may be the victim of employer retaliation in Tampa.
+Contact our team today for more information on your options moving forward.

 How To Prove Retaliation at Work

-How do you win a retaliation lawsuit?
+How do you win a retaliation lawsuit in Tampa?
 One of the first things you must do is prove your case.
 If you believe you have been a victim of employer retaliation for actions you reported to your supervisors, the EEOC, or even OSHA, contacting a reputable and experienced attorney as quickly as possible is critical.
-Actions you take regarding certain claims (for example those reported to OSHA) must be completed in accordance with their deadlines.
+Actions you take regarding certain claims (for example, those reported to OSHA) must be completed in accordance with their deadlines.
 You really do not have time to waste.

 The law prohibits your employer from punishing you for asserting your legal rights to work in a safe and nondiscriminatory or harassing environment.